Yes, you heard it right SUMIFS is the easiest and the best method to sum values between two dates (i.e. a range of dates).

 In this formula, we have used logical operators with SUMIFS which helps to add a condition while calculating the sum.
 Let’s break down the formula to understand it.

-- First of all, we have used range B2:B31 as a sum_range where we have the amount.
+- First, we have used range B2:B31 as a sum_range where we have the amount.

 So these two criteria tell the function to sum values that are equal to or greater than 15-Jan-2017 and which are equal to or lower than 25-Jan-2017.